Devoted wife and mother to three fur-kids and most recently, one tiny human.

 Ice cubes are safe for puppies and dogs.
 My four-year-old Shepherd mix loves them, too.

 Organ Meat Is Good For Dogs

 Of course you could make these vegetarian.
 But why?
 Small amounts of organ meat is good for dogs!
-Liver for example, has Vitamin A, copper, iron, zinc, phosphorus, protein, B vitamins, and Omega 3 and Omega 6 fatty acids - all of which are excellent for your dog!
+Liver, for example, has Vitamin A, copper, iron, zinc, phosphorus, protein, B vitamins, and Omega 3 and Omega 6 fatty acids—all of which are excellent for your dog!
 Chicken gizzards have protein, iron, minerals, vitamins C, E, and B, and they contain glucosamine which helps with arthritis problems.
 Your dog will love organ meats and get healthier in the process.

 It is important to remember that organ meat should be fed in moderation.
-Too much liver is harmful to both dogs and humans, and can actually cause an overdose of Vitamin A. The general feeding guideline for feeding liver is as follows:
+Too much liver is harmful to both dogs and humans, and you can actually cause an overdose of Vitamin A. The general feeding guideline for feeding liver is as follows:

 - Small Breed: twice a week

 - Large Breed: six times a week.

 I feed all organ meats in moderation and plump my cubes mostly with sweet potatoes, organic eggs, and/or carrots.
 Each of my frozen liver cubes contains only a small amount of liver, so the above guideline can be increased.
 Use your own judgment here based on the size of your dog and the amount of liver used.

 A word on organic: it is pretty important to at least consider buying organic organ meats.
 The organs, particularly the liver, process harmful toxins from the body.
 Do your dog a favor and make sure there are no hormones or antibiotics in his organ meat.